 Why MSE at Penn?

 Engineering programs all provide the technical skills you need to become an engineer, however, Penn’s MSE program is at the forefront of marrying this technical depth with real world skills.

 We have transformed our curriculum in 2017 so that our graduates will be formally trained in real world skills such as teamwork, self-reflection, upward management, presentation, writing and an understanding of how complex ecosystems work – the skills that do matter.
 These will be developed and put to the test in our Senior Design Capstone course whose curriculum explicitly teaches these; something that is not done elsewhere.

-These changes are so inspiring that the new approach has been showcased nationally and students have found this to be an incredibly important part of their growth at Penn.
-The changes have also been evident since our MSE students have won three of the last six SEAS wide Senior Design Competition prizes since communication skills have been honed in our undergraduates.
+These changes have been so inspiring this new curriculum has been showcased at Penn, nationally and our recent graduates have found this to be an incredibly important part of their growth at Penn.

 As the smallest department in the engineering school, the opportunities that students get are unrivaled.
 Starting in their first year, students can begin to do research which is an invaluable way to gain more technical depth and real world experiences.
 The intimate class size also allows for tailored support and camaraderie which is core to our culture.
 We are the only department that has a dedicated MSE undergraduate lounge which was renovated in 2018 with student input.